frontendbabel/frontendbabel.github.com/src/documents/articles/svg-fallback-and-modify/index.html.md

 If leave the need to synchronize changes out of account, a simple version can be built with existing grunt plugins.
 The result looks wierd, but it works.

-First intergration looked like this:
+First integration looked like this:

 1. [grunt-grunticon](https://www.npmjs.org/package/grunt-grunticon) paints icons and creates their PNG versions;
 1. [grunt-spritesmith](https://www.npmjs.org/package/grunt-spritesmith) generates a sprite and CSS.